pietrodileo/iris_tool_and_data_manager/README.md

   ```bash
   uv run quickstart.py
   ```
-  The Management Portal of the containerized instace can be accessed at `http://localhost:9092/csp/sys/UtilHome.csp`
+  The Management Portal of the containerized instace can be accessed at `http://localhost:9092/csp/sys/UtilHome.csp` (username and password specified in .env file will be used, default are user:"_SYSTEM" and pw:"SYS").

   * **IRIS Data Manager UI** provides a complete interface to import, visualize and manage data and can be run via the instruction: